-During iCER operation, the bleed-off water and the SAC drain water are neutralised by a pH-neutralisation dosing unit (see the subsection NaOH dosing, 4-14).
+During iCER operation, the bleed-off water and the SAC drain water are neutralised by a pH-neutralisation dosing unit (please see the subsection NaOH dosing, 4-11).
 The NaOH solution is dosed directly in the connection pipe before entering the wastewater holding tank.
-This ensures that the water in the wastewater holding tank maintains a proper pH value (e.g. above pH 6).
+This ensures that the water in the wastewater holding tank maintains a proper pH value (e.g. above pH6).
 Alternatively, the NaOH solution can also be dosed directly into the wastewater holding tank.
-In this case the material of the wastewater holding tank must be selected according to the low pH value (e.g. between pH 3 and pH 4).
+In this case the material of the wastewater holding tank must be selected according to the low pH value (e.g. between pH3 and pH4).

 The wastewater is then directed to the water treatment unit, which can handle a certain volume.
-After the treatment, if the oil-in-water (o/w) content of the water exceeds 15 ppm, the water is directed back to the wastewater holding tank by activating valves 12 (a-c) and 13 (a-c).
-Otherwise, if the oil-in-water content does not exceed 15 ppm and the vessel is operating outside an area of restricted overboard discharge the water can then be directly pumped overboard by activating valves 12 (a-b), 13 (a-b) and 14 (a-b).
+After the treatment, if the oil-in-water (o/w) content of the water exceeds 15 ppm, the water is directed back to the wastewater holding tank by activating valves 12 (a-b) and 13 (a-c).
+Otherwise, if the oil-in-water content does not exceed 15 ppm and the vessel is operating outside an area of restricted overboard discharge, the water can then be directly pumped overboard by activating valves 12 (a-b), 13 (a-b) and 14 (a-b).
 If the vessel is operating in an area of restricted discharge, the clean water is stored in the clean water holding tank by activating valve 14 (a-c).

 Clean water from the water treatment unit is constantly recirculated back to the EGC circulation water tank.
 The amount of clean water recirculated is based on the filling level of the wastewater holding tank (measured by the level transmitter and adjusted as defined in the software).
-This circulation is controlled by valves 12 (a-b).
+This circulation is controlled by valve 12 (a-c).
 Dilution of the EGC circulation water with clean water results in indirect pH adjustment of the EGC circulation water.
 For further details, please refer to the supplier of the water treatment unit.

-The unified iCER drainage system for the twin-engine installations must consider two independent EGC circulation water systems and a common EGC circulation water treatment system (see Figure 4-11, \$\bigsquare\$ 4-17).
-A common EGC circulation water tank can also be considered (see Table 4-1, \$\bigsquare\$ 4-2).
+The unified iCER drainage system for twin-engine installations must consider two independent EGC circulation water systems and a common EGC circulation water treatment system (see Figure 4-8, \blacksquare 4-15).
+A common EGC circulation water tank can also be considered (see Table 4-1, \blacksquare 4-2).

-The same principle can be applied to an alternative design of the iCER drainage system (see Figure 4-8, \$\exists 4-10\$ and Figure 4-9, \$\exists 4-12\$).
+The same principle can be applied to an alternative design of the iCER drainage system (see Figure 4-5, \square 4-8 and Figure 4-6, \square 4-10).